 - Practice good hygiene, such as wiping from front to back after using the bathroom and changing your pads or tampons frequently during the day.

 - Take probiotics, such as probiotic supplement capsules and yogurts.

-- Wear cotton underwear, which is more breathable than other fabrics like spandex, which trap moisture and increase harmful bacteria.
+- Wear cotton underwear, which is more breathable than other fabrics like spandex, which traps moisture and increases harmful bacteria.

-- Avoid wearing tight pants that also trap in moisture.
+- Avoid wearing tight pants that also trap moisture.

 Vaginosis bacterial infection is caused by an overgrowth of harmful bacteria.
 It can cause very uncomfortable symptoms like vaginal pain, burning feeling, and smelly discharge.
 The good thing is that you can treat BV with prescription medicines and alternative treatments like probiotics.
 Probiotics contain lactobacillus, a type of good bacteria observed to help restore the bacterial balance and treat the infection.